APLMOOC/APLMOOC/docs/course/ch3/part2.md

       ⍝ The result is non-negative for GCD
       ¯2 ∨ ¯15
 1

-      ⍝ But the LCM is defined as product of two numbers divided by their GCD, so it could be negative ¯4 ∧ 10
+      ¯4 ∧ 10
 ¯20
 ```

+Note that the LCM is defined as product of two numbers divided by their GCD, so it could be negative as in the last example.

 As suggested by the choice of glyphs for these two operations, these two operations are also used for the boolean logic "or" and "and" operations.
 More on this in the next section.